selwr/sequel/README.md

 ### Directory structure
-The root of the archive should contain folders in which the PDF files reside.
+The archive should contain folders in which the PDF files reside.
 This highest-level of folder within the archive is denoted a 'theme', and can itself contain subfolders, which are denoted 'subjects'.
 No further recursive folders can be analysed.

 Under normal circumstances, PDF files should be placed in the subject folders.
 However, theme folders can be 'subject-like', containing no subfolders, and instead containing PDF files.
 This is fine, and will be properly analysed even if all 'theme' folders are subject-like.
 However, if a theme is subject-like, it shouldn't contain any subfolders.

 If all 'themes' are subject-like, then no themes table will be written in the report.
 In this case, the 'theme' folders are termed 'subjects' and will be referred to as such in the report.

+Ideally, all theme and subject folders should be unde 50 characters in length.

 NB: Subject-like themes will appear in the themes table to match their level of directory hierarchy, but will *not* appear in the subjects table as, in effect, they are **themes** and not **subjects**.
 Furthermore, the total subjects count will *not* include any subject-like themes.
 However, given that they have no subdirectories, subject-like themes can (and should!) have glossary entries.

 ### Fonts
-Due to the formatting of the report's tables, a monospaced Unicode (UTF-8 and above) font must be used.
+Due to the formatting of the report's tables, a monospaced Unicode TrueType or OpenType font must be used.
+This should allow for as large a range of glyphs possible, especially box-drawing characters.
 The recommended font is DejaVu Sans Mono, which can be downloaded at https://dejavu-fonts.github.io.
 Once downloaded, provided that the font file is renamed from 'DejaVuSansMono.ttf' to 'archysis_font.ttf' and is _somewhere_ on the hard drive, it will be found.

-Other fonts can be used, provided that they conform to the above requirements and that their filename is 'archysis_font' with a '.ttf' or '.otf' extension.
+Other fonts can be used, provided that they conform to the above requirements, that their filename is 'archysis_font' with a '.ttf' or '.otf' extension and that the file is _somewhere_ on the hard drive.
 Note that .otf files with Postscript Outlines are not supported.

 The code will generate two .pkl files during its execution, but these will be automatically deleted.